ipo-exe/plans3/docs/iofiles.md

 - **Dataset type**: observed.
 - **Dataset description**: Raster map of ET pattern of calibration basin in month YYYY-MM.
 - **Requirements**:
-	 - All grid cells must be filled (void cells are not allowed).
+	 - Void cells must store `-1` value.
 	 - Must match the same size (rows and columns) of other related raster maps.
 	 - CRS must be projected (coordinates in meters).
 	 - Grid cells must be squared.